 Legally, "harassment" isn't usually what people think it is.
 I would need much more information to determine if you have been the target of illegal harassment.
 However, you should not provide that information here on this public forum.
-You should consider discussing that with an employment law...Read more »
+You should consider discussing that with an...Read more »

 No. Under the Oklahoma payday law, checks must be issued within certain time frames.
 An employer is not permitted to withhold payroll from an employee except under special circumstances.
 None of the circumstances you mentioned are special circumstances that allow an employer to withhold payment...Read more »

 Generally, yes, an employer can require employees to be clean-shaven.
 For safety reasons, there are few alternatives.
-If it is merely part of the company "look" that employees be clean-shaven, and if your facial hair is part of a religious obligation, then you may try asking the employer for a...Read more »
+If it is merely part of the company "look" that employees be clean-shaven, and if your facial hair is part of a religious obligation, then you may try asking the...Read more »

 I am a international who graduated from college last year and is currently married to an American Citizen.
-We've been told by an immigration lawyer that I'm technically allowed to work but I cannot fill out an I-9, are there some other forms that an employer must fill out in order to hire me?
-If...
+We've been told by an immigration lawyer that I'm technically allowed to work but I cannot fill out an I-9, are there some other forms that an employer must fill out in order to hire...
 Read more »

 You might have a case against the employer for assigning you more work than you can bill and also for making a deduction you did not authorize, if you did not authorize the deduction..
 However, it depends on a variety of details that you should discuss with an attorney near you who is familiar...Read more »